01-edu/public/subjects/localhost/README.md

   - Turn on or off the directory listing.
   - Set a default file to answer if the request is a directory.
   - No need to manage comments "(#)".

+> There is no need to pass through `poll` when reading the configuration file.

 to check the syntax of the config file you must run this :